TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 Configure the menu - the toctree
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `toctree` on the startpage can be hidden, it then only influences the menu on the left:
+The `toctree` on the startpage can be hidden, it then only influences the main
+navigation:

 ..  code-block:: rst